High Point, Bradford: History

+Under the rebranded name Radii, the building underwent a residential conversion comprising 87 "affordable, luxury" flats, opening in 2024.
+The scheme had been boosted by a £2.9m Bradford Heritage Buildings grant which was essential to the deliverability of the scheme according to the developer Adam Sims.

 Design

 High Point is a prominent example of Brutalist architecture.
 It was designed by the John Brunton Partnership of Bradford.
 It is 8 storeys in height and is noted for its use of ribbed concrete.
 George Sheeran, writing in Bradford in 50 Buildings, describes the "long narrow windows, like arrow slits, giving the appearance of a castle keep" unconsciously implying the surety of the Yorkshire Building Society's loans and investments.
 The extreme height of the building in comparison to its neighbours can cause excessive wind turbulence.
 In his A Guide to the New Ruins of Great Britain, Owen Hatherley describes High Point as "utterly freakish, the severed head of some Japanese giant robot clad in a West Yorkshire stone aggregate".